m8ngotree/mlsys/progress.md

 # Progress

+## November 25
+Day 26 of ML Systems: I finished reading Alpindale's top-k kernel blog.
+There was a lot to digest especially because I wasn't too familiar with PTX and some of the optimizations.
+I decided to start doing my own stuff from tomorrow onwards as I feel like I've gotten the basics down and probably spent too much time reading other people's stuff instead of doing my own projects.
+I'll mainly be focusing on systems work for quantization, training, & inference.
+I plan on starting a deep dive into quantization tomorrow.

 ## November 24
 Day 25 of ML Systems: I read the first few parts of Alpindale's top-k kernel blog (https://blog.alpindale.net/posts/top_k_cuda/).
 It's a really good read - the optimizations are really interesting / unique, and I spent a lot of time learning about the various floating-point formats and concepts such as denormal/subnormal numbers.
 I'll keep reading through it tomorrow.